LukoJohnson/alltheguides/docs/guides/contributing/README.md

 ### Committing Changes

 Depending on current setup, you may have an editor (_Visual Studio Code_), that has **Git** integration.
-You're free to use this, Github Desktop, or Git _which we'll be using_.
+You're free to use this, Github Desktop, or Git.

+??? information "Making a GitHub commit with GitHub Desktop"
+	All changes made will be selected by default, if you do not want to commit some changes, deselect those.

+	Fill out the `Summary` and `Description` on the bottom left, click `Commit to mkdocs` when you're ready to commit.

+	If you made a mistake, you can undo the commit in the bottom left.
+Otherwise click `Push origin` to push the commit to GitHub.

 ???
-Information "Making Github Commit"
+Information "Making a Github commit with Git"
     Add files to Commit.
     ```
     git commit .